LOADING ...

 own life is to bum a dime from somewhere, up the FBI.

-man Mao, and friends are comin' over for dinner" (click)
+man Mao, and their friends are comin' for dinner" (click)

 up the phone.

-And within two minutes, and not two minutes from he
+And two minutes, and not two minutes from when he

-hangs up the phone, but two minutes when he first put
+hangs up the phone, but two minutes from he first put

-pictures, movies, dramas, actions on tape.
-But then send
+pictures, movies, dramas, on tape.
+But then they send

-out a half a million all over the entire world, the globe,
+out a half a people all over the entire world, the globe,

-they find out all they can about guy.
+find out all they can about this guy.

 'Cause a number of questions involved in the guy.
 I

-mean, if he was the last guy in the world, he get a dime
+mean, if he was the last guy in the world, how'd he get a

-to call the FBI? are plenty of people that aren't the last
+to call the FBI?
+There are plenty of people that aren't the

 guys that can't get dimes.
-He comes along and he a dime.
+He comes and he gets a dime.

 I mean, if he had to bum a to call the FBI, how was he